April 24, 2018

 in Art Tips

 Messing with traditional photography is becoming more and more mind-blowing these days and our hearts cannot be filled with anything else but respect and desire for more.
 Artists outdo themselves in using different techniques and tools, and they only have one goal: to create a masterpiece.
 Want that too?
 Wanna know how to paste yourself into space to make it look like you've actually been there?
 Or maybe you'd like to literally have your head in the clouds?
 You're in the right place.
 We asked a superstar for few tips and that's how we came up with Seam Less' photo manipulation guide for beginners.

-6. Use a save button as often as possible!
+Use the save button as often as possible!
 Remember to save the characters as PNG files, because you might need them for some other reason a little bit later (so create a special folder and save them)

 Now when you know the basics - get to work!
 Remember, you can always peek in Seam Less' gallery!